 Compensation for the different managerial positions is derived by multiplying the base amount, which is the base compensation for the Representative Director, President and CEO, by a coefficient for each managerial position prescribed by internal rules.
-The base amount and the coefficient for each managerial position are decided at the discretion of the Company's Representative Director, President and CEO.
+The Board of Directors entrusts the determination of the base amount and the coefficient for each managerial position to the Nomination and Compensation Committee.